Best Things to See in Lisbon in Three Days

 Quinta da Regaleri, Sintra

 Terry had read about the Initiation Well, so this became our primary focus on entering the gardens.
-Of course, on the way, we stopped to climb towers and take in the views, only to find a cave to explore, Grotto of the East.
+Of course, on the way, we stopped to climb towers and take in the views, only to find a cave to explore, the Grotto of the East.

 Initiation Well in Quinta da Regaleria

-Staircase in the Initiation Well, Quinta da Regaleria
+Looking down the staircase in the Initiation Well, Quinta da Regaleria

 Waterfall Caves